Continuing education

 *** ATTENTION CONTINUING EDUCATION PROVIDERS ***

-CE providers are not required to report CE credits for engineers to FBPE.
-CE providers must provide certificates to licensees as required by rule.
-If selected for a CE audit, the licensee will provide the appropriate certificates to FBPE.
+Beginning with the 2023-2025 biennium, providers of the Florida laws and rules courses must report the results of Professional Engineers completing their course.
+All other CE providers are not required to report CE credits for engineers to FBPE, though providers must provide certificates to licensees as required by rule.

 If you have any questions regarding CE provider renewal, please feel free to contact the Board office at (850) 521-0500, ext.
 113, or cedesk@fbpe.org.